ReedHunsaker/Multivariable-Calculus-Projects/README.md

 (The Math libary should be built into python)

 SDL1 - Dot product and vectors:
-The program will print these the resluts for two vectors:
+The program will print these the resluts for two vectors and graph it:

 1.Dot product